gardlt/gardltio/content/posts/how-to-maintain-a-wfh-office.md

 I picture this like the intro of the Jetsons when he is put in a conveyor belt half as sleep and machines prepping him to go to work.

 Quick side note on the 8 goals.
-I was watching a YouTuber called Peter McKinnon who is very famous.
-Peter talked about how he writes 8 goals in his notebook to keep himself organized to achieve daily goals and tries to limit them to 8 per day.
-This was amazing, I love setting goals for myself, so why not set micro daily goals.
-I have to say this has been a huge boost to my productivity.
+I was watching a YouTuber called Peter McKinnon.
+Peter talked about how he writes 8 to-dos in his notebook to keep himself organized and feel like everyday things are getting accomplished.
+I have always liked the idea of Habitical, Google, or Microsoft task manager, but never fell into the habit.
+With a notebook or sticky notes, that felt more natural and memorable.
+The idea of setting 8 to-do's for daily achievements was a boost in productivity.

-My only amendment to his rules is that many of my goals are iterative so although I may complete part of a goal.
-The next day, I might be dealing with the same goal just a different part of it, so 8 iterative daily goals and add one when one is fully complete.
+My only amendment to his rules is that many of my to-dos are iterative.
+I may complete part of a to-do, but the next day I might be dealing with the same task just a different part of it.
+My rule on this is 8 iterative daily goals and add one when one is fully complete.

 This routine management has helped me a lot in my day today.
 It allows me to aim for something and keeps me motivated.